-- If both parents have the same birthday, the plan that covered one (1) parent longer is primary over the plan that covered the other parent for a shorter time; or - If the other coverage plan does not use the birthday rule described above, but instead uses a rule based on the gender of the parent, the rule of the other plan will determine the order of benefits. - When two (2) plans cover the same child as a dependent (parents are separated or divorced), the primary payor is determined in this order: - First (1st), the plan of the parent who has custody of the child; - Second (2nd), the plan of the spouse of the parent who has custody of the child; - Third (3rd), the plan of the natural parent not having custody of the child; or - If the specific terms of a court decree require one parent to be responsible for the dependent's health care expenses, that parent's plan will be primary over any other plan covering the child as a dependent.
-This applies as long as the plan designated as primary has actual knowledge of those terms. - If none of the above rules establishes an order of benefits, the plan that covered the person longer is primary over the plan that covered the person for a shorter time; and - If it is determined that a C entennial Care Member has Medicare, their coverage will coordinate with the appropriate Centennial Care Plan.
+- primary over the plan that covered the other parent for a shorter time; or - If the other coverage plan does not use the birthday rule described above, but instead uses a rule based on the gender of the parent, the rule of the other plan will determine the order of benefits. - When two plans cover the same child as a dependent (parents are separated or divorced), the primary payor is determined in this order: - First, the plan of the parent who has custody of the child; - Second, the plan of the spouse of the parent who has custody of the child; - Third, the plan of the natural parent not having custody of the child; or - If the specific terms of a court decree require one parent to be responsible for the dependent's health care expenses, that parent's plan will be primary over any other plan covering the child as a dependent.
+This applies as long as the plan designated as primary has actual knowledge of those terms. - If none of the above rules establishes an order of benefits, the plan that covered the person longer is primary over the plan that covered the person for a shorter time; and - If it is determined that a Centennial Care Member has Medicare, their coverage will coordinate with the appropriate Centennial Care Plan.
 All claims should be submitted to Medicare or Medicare Managed Care Plan as the primary carrier, then to the appropriate Centennial Plan for secondary payment.

-Submitting COB Claims
+2. Submitting COB Claims